bietiekay/Overpass-Proxy/overpass-proxy/README.md

 # Overpass Proxy

 Overpass API proxy specialised for amenity lookups with Redis-backed tile caching for JSON bounding-box queries.
-The proxy mirrors the official Overpass API surface so existing clients (like the ToiletFinder iOS app) can switch endpoints without any behavioural changes when querying amenities.
+The proxy mirrors the official Overpass API surface so existing clients (like the ToiletFinder iOS app) can switch endpoints without any behavioural changes when querying amenities, while respecting whichever amenity type the caller encodes in the Overpass query.

 ## Summary